treeverse/lakeFS/docs/integrations/boto.md

 You can now commit this change using the lakeFS UI or CLI.

-### List Objects
+### List objects

-List branch objects starting with a prefix:
+List the branch objects starting with a prefix:

 ```python
 list_resp = s3.list_objects_v2(Bucket='example-repo', Prefix='main/example-prefix')